 How to Hire Freelance Writers to Scale Your Content Marketing

 While you’re researching blog topics, you’ll undoubtedly stumble across some excellent writers in your field.
 These writers are a great place to start.
 You can reach out via email or a direct message to ask whether they’re interested in freelance work.
 You might find that many of these writers don’t have availability right now, so it can be worth keeping them on a list of potential fits.
 For example, I was following a great writer on Twitter for some time.
 Then, one day she tweeted that she was looking for freelance work, so I swooped in.
 Another option is to look on Twitter for who is popular within your field.
 You can use industry-specific hashtags to find heavily shared writers.
-Here’s one way you can find the most popular hashtags in your industry: 1 ) Search for your niche on Twitter - i.e. search for "project management" or "human resources"; Twitter search bar 2 ) Browse through the tweets looking for common industry specific hashtags such as "#PMOT", which stands for project management on Twitter or "#HRtech" for human resource technology; Search for relevant industry-related hashtags.
-3 ) Use these industry-specific hashtags to find writers who routinely pop up in the top results.
+Here’s one way you can find the most popular hashtags in your industry: 1 ) Search for your niche on Twitter - i.e. search for "project management" or "human resources"; 2 ) Browse through the tweets looking for common industry specific hashtags such as "#PMOT", which stands for project management on Twitter or "#HRtech" for human resource technology; 3 ) Use these industry-specific hashtags to find writers who routinely pop up in the top results.
 You can use date operators in Twitter to find the most popular Tweets with in a specific date range such as the last month via a search such as “#pmot since:2017-10-01 until:2017-10-14”.
-Date operators in a search on Twitter.
 [Tweet "Here are three ways to use Twitter to find great writers (who can write great content for your brand).:] You can also use a tool such as BuzzSumo to find the most popular posts for a specific keyword.
-Here I searched for “project management” on BuzzSumo, and you can see a list of writers, some of whom may be worth reaching out to: Search result for "project management" on Buzzsumo.
+Here I searched for “project management” on BuzzSumo, and you can see a list of writers, some of whom may be worth reaching out to:- Make a Twitter list of writers you admire in your industry, so you can keep an eye on them for availability.

 Inbound Recruiting